 Puree together a scotch bonnet or habanero chile (use gloves to handle these searingly hot beauties) and blend with 1/4 cup each of oil and vinegar, half an onion and generous teaspoons each of thyme, allspice, black pepper and cinnamon.

 Note the careful handling of those peppers.
 A little goes a very long, long way.
-Scotch bonnets are the hottest peppers on the market, so don’t treat it like some plain ol’ jalapeño.
+Scotch bonnets are the hottest peppers on the market, so don’t treat them like some plain ol’ jalapeño.
 The use of gloves is advised because the capsicum oil can get into your eyes or on your skin and create great discomfort, the kind that sends you to an emergency room.

 You should also note the use of aromatic spices like cinnamon and allspice.
 This is common in African and Middle Eastern cooking.
 Try it.
 You’d be surprised what spices can do.
 There’s a reason why the spice trade built empires and fortunes for centuries.